 North Luangwa is the wild, sister park of the more popular and accessible South Luangwa National Park.
-It's mostly a walking destination in the southern wilderness area of the park, and is little visited.
+It’s mostly a walking destination centered on the southern wilderness area of the park and is little visited.
 The habitat and wildlife is similar to South Luangwa, but animals are less habituated – its main appeal is its pristine bush and lack of other tourists.
 All the Big Five can be found, with black rhino protected in a large protected sanctuary in the heart of the park.

 - Excellent wildlife viewing with all the Big Five present

 - The only black rhino population in the country

 - Remote wilderness area set aside for walking